 If you’re lucky enough to have large windows in your home, you’ll know that they create a bright, airy and luxurious feel to any room.
-Natural light compliments any interior style or décor, and helps you to feel invigorated and energised.
+Natural light complements any interior style or décor and helps you to feel invigorated and energised.
 But large windows also have their drawbacks.
 They can let the cold in during the winter months, and without the right blinds for large windows, they can compromise your privacy.

 We’ve selected the best blinds for large windows, from our range of handcrafted blinds, to help you make the right choice for your home.

 Bi-fold doors work best with pleated blinds, which don’t get in the way when opening and closing the doors.
-Pleated blinds allow you to vary the effects between each panel, meaning you can enjoy privacy in one part of the room while allowing the light in to the rest.
+Pleated blinds allow you to vary the effects between each panel, meaning you can enjoy privacy in one part of the room while allowing the light into the rest.

 If your concertina doors let the cold in during the winter months, then energy-saving Duette blinds might just be the solution.
 Their smart hexagonal shape helps to regulate your indoor temperature and reduce your heating bills.

 There are a variety of options for French doors, and your choice will depend on what room of the house your French doors are in.
 Bedroom blinds need to effectively block light so that you can sleep, meaning fabrics are your best option.
 French doors in the dining room or kitchen should be easy to clean and durable.
 Read about our blinds for French doors to help you figure out which blinds are best for yours.

 Floor-to-ceiling windows make a bold statement, and your blinds need to complement this.
 For example, opt for a modern and minimal look with Pirouette blinds.
 These offer maximum privacy when in use, and fold away discreetly when not in use so you can make the most of your view.

 Multiple windows in a row